-Number of Variable Length Records: This field contains the current number of Variable Length Records.
+Number of Variable Length Records preceding the Point Data Records: This field contains the current number of Variable Length Records that occur in the file preceding the Point Data Records.
 This number must be updated if the number of Variable Length Records changes at any time.

 Point Data Format ID: The point data format ID corresponds to the point data record format type.
-LAS 1.2 defines types 0, 1, 2 and 3.
+LAS 1.3 defines types 0 through 5.